TechNobre/PowerUtils.Text/README.md

 ```

 #### object.ToQueryString(); <a name="object.ToQueryString"></a>
 Convert an object to a QueryString.
-> (Does not supported in .NET Framework 4.6.2 and .NET Framework 4.8)

 ```csharp
 object parameters = new